 How do you connect them?

-Aux is for Auxiliary, an additional, supplemental connection.
-Not a mandatory connection to make but there if you wanted to expand the system beyond its standard capabilities.
+Aux is for auxiliary, an additional, supplemental connection.
+It is not a mandatory connection, but it is there if you want to expand the system beyond its standard capabilities.

 L is for LEFT, R is for RIGHT

-This is the Left and Right channels of the stereo sound.
-There are two parts to a stereo sound playback and these are called Left and Right.
-L is for the Left channel and R is for the Right channel.
+These are the Left and Right channels of the stereo sound.
+There are two parts to stereo sound playback: Left and Right, L for the Left Channel and R for the Right Channel.

-Having the Left and Right channels connected correctly will ensure the stereo image is delivered to the speakers of the correct side.
-This will more closely play back the stereo sound as it was intended to sound when it was recorded.
+Connecting the left and right channels correctly will ensure the stereo image is delivered to the speakers on the correct side.
+This will more closely reproduce the stereo sound as it was intended to sound when recorded.

-The RCA/Phono Outputs are often coloured RED (Right Channel) or WHITE (Left Channel) to differentiate them from the Video signals carried on the yellow plugs and sockets.
+The RCA/Phono Outputs are often colored red (Right Channel) or white (Left Channel) to differentiate them from the video signals carried on the yellow plugs and sockets.

 Out denotes an output.
-This is the sound signal coning from the stereo and designed to be fed to something externally.
-That something is usually an amplifier.
+This is the sound signal coming from the stereo and designed to be fed to something externally, and that something is usually an amplifier.

-If you have connected your speaker wires to the car speakers you won’t have anything to connect to the RCA L_OUT or RCA R_OUT.
-This is correct.
-You don’t use both the speaker connections and the L_OUT / R_OUT.
+If you have connected your speaker wires to the car speakers, you won’t have anything to connect to the RCA L_OUT or RCA R_OUT.
+This is correct, and you don’t use both the speaker connections and the L_OUT / R_OUT.
 This is an either/or situation.

 Advantages of using L_OUT and R_OUT

 The line level of the L and R OUT connections bypass the internal amplification stage of the stereo.
-This gives you the option to add a better, dedicated amplification stage to your android headunit.
-The final amp stage of the android stereo can make a big difference to the sound you hear.
-Upgrading this to anything will be better at driving your speakers, while taking heat away form the android headunit internal amp, as this would not be used.
+This lets you add a better, dedicated amplification stage to your Android headunit.
+The final amp stage of the Android stereo can make a big difference to the sound you hear.
+Upgrading this to anything will be better at driving your speakers while taking heat away from the Android headunit internal amp, as this would not be used.

 Connect L OUT and R OUT to Amp

-Typically the line level outputs (L_OUT and R_OUT) on the android car stereos are RCA type female connectors.
-Also called Phono sockets these all have the same corresponding male plug.
-The most common lead for these are the male RCA to male RCA.
-This will match with the female RCA on the amplifier and female RCA on the radio and link the two together.
+Typically, the line level outputs (L_OUT and R_OUT) on the Android car stereos are RCA-type female connectors.
+Also called Phono sockets, these all have the same corresponding male plug.
+The most common lead for these is the male RCA to male RCA.
+This will match with the female RCA on the amplifier and the female RCA on the radio and link the two together.

-You do not need to connect R_OUT and L_OUT to anything.
-You can just use the speaker wires to connect the android car stereo to the speakers.
+You do not need to connect R_OUT and L_OUT to anything, and you can use the speaker wires to connect the Android car stereo to the speakers.
 But if you want to connect an amplifier, you need to disconnect the speakers from the stereo and connect them to the amplifier instead.
 These amplifier connections will be marked R_IN and L_IN or RIGHT_IN and LEFT_IN or something similar and the same RED and WHITE markers.

 Only 2 OUT?

-There are only two outputs for the RCA low level connections R_OUT and L_OUT.
+There are only two outputs for the RCA low-level connections: R_OUT and L_OUT.
 The speaker connections on the ISO connector or factory plug can connect to 4 speakers.
-This is because the android stereo has its own fader (front to rear balance) circuit in its internal amplifier.
-If you bypass that internal amplifier circuit you are back to just the two channels left and right.
-It will now become the job of the external amplifier to fade the front and rear speakers and how this will be achieved will all be specific to the amplifier you have.
+The Android stereo has its fader (front to rear balance) circuit in its internal amplifier.
+If you bypass that internal amplifier circuit, you are back to just the left and proper channels.
+It will now become the job of the external amplifier to fade the front and rear speakers, and how this will be achieved will all be specific to the amplifier you have.